xsf/xmpp-providers-website/content/blog/2025-07-20_rising_tide_lifts_all_boats.md

 ---

 This May we have been running a small three-minute survey focusing to especially listed and non-listed operators to collect valuable feedback on our service and project.
-Overall, we say thanks to almost 60 participants which is a big number for currently more than 70 operators listed in our database.
+Overall, we say thanks to almost 60 participants which is a big number for currently more than [70 operators listed in our database](https://providers.xmpp.net/statistics/).
 We can tell already that the general feedback is very positive!

+{{< figure src="/images/survey_result_overall.png" caption="Survey overall result" class="text-center w-100 pt-5" height="400" link="/" >}}

 Although, we had numerous participants, only one about third were actual server maintainers.
-Most of the responders were listed in category A or B or not yet at all.
+Most of the responders were listed in [category A or B](https://providers.xmpp.net/faq/#in-which-categories-can-providers-be) or not yet at all.
 Our first interest was to understand the general satisfaction with our service.
 Hence, we ask about these four aspects:

+{{< figure src="/images/survey_result_general_experience.png" caption="Survey general experience result" class="text-center w-100 pt-5" height="400" link="/" >}}

 Across the aspects, we see general happiness with our project’s listing service, documentation and transparency, which is very important to us as well as communication.
 Though, we hear that sometimes we could put more efforts on our documentation.